 Why not think, “What if Larry is still just enjoying time with his friends?”
 Why not think, “The economy always rebounds—it will this time, too.”
 Why not embrace the idea of positive possibilities.
 What if it really does all go right?
 Wouldn’t I be healthier with those thoughts?

 Of course, if worry prompts you to take action, that’s good.
-We should improve our situation when we can.
+We should improve our lives when we can.
 But, if we’re not going to take action, why make ourselves sick?
 Let’s dwell on the positive possibilities, instead.
 We’re less apt to get sick and more apt to see the positive potential that exists all around us.
-When we stop the worry, our hearts open to more creative thinking, to Love and to Abundance.
+When we let-up on worry, our hearts open to more creative thinking, to Love and to Abundance.

 Consider whether your worries are actually useful.
 Maybe you can choose something else.
-Maybe you can consider the likelihood of a positive outcome!
+Maybe you can consider the positive.